rspack-contrib/rspack-subresource-integrity/README.md

 Change list:

+- Rename package to `rspack-subresource-integrity`
-- Removed the hashLoading option, as Rspack does not support `compilation.hooks.beforeRuntimeRequirements`.
+- Removed the `hashLoading` option, as Rspack does not support `compilation.hooks.beforeRuntimeRequirements`.
 See: [rspack#4381](https://github.com/web-infra-dev/rspack/issues/4381)
 - Remove `webpack` peer dependency

 ---